ashlynxo/Dotfiles/README.md

 # ✦ Kali Linux Dotfiles

-> A modern refresh of my old Linux dotfiles — rebuilt for **Ashlyn**, with AwesomeWM, Zsh, WezTerm, Picom, Starship, Fastfetch, and a cleaner 2026 terminal workflow.
+> A modern refresh of my old Linux dotfiles, with AwesomeWM, Zsh, WezTerm, Picom, Starship, Fastfetch, and a cleaner 2026 terminal workflow.

 These dotfiles are meant for a fast, neon-dark Linux desktop: keyboard-driven, pretty, minimal, and actually usable for coding/design work.